Fay Sampson’s Family History

 William had a sister, Florence junior, who married John Frances of Combe Florey in Somerset.

 When William became 21, in 1477, he had to prove his age in order to claim his inherited estates.
 He then married his sister-in-law, Elizabeth Frances.
+Multiple marriages between families were common in this part of our family tree.

 By the time the couple were married, the Wars of the Roses were over and the Yorkist king Edward IV was firmly on the throne.
 The Ayshfords had been Lancastrians.